JuliaPackageMirrors/Processing.jl/README.md

 # Caveats

 For some features, such as alpha blending or point smoothing, we ask OpenGL to simply perform this operation.
 This means that it will depend on the algorithms that your graphics card supplier/driver has implemented.
 I have already noticed visible differences between rendering on Windows and Mac.
 These differences should soon be amended with our own shader-based implementations of these functions.

+# Credit

+Processing is an open graphics programming language developed by Ben Fry & Casey Reas.
+This port was developed by Robert Ennis with the help of @SimonDanisch and @o-jasper.
+It is mainly maintained by Robert Ennis.